Connect & Get help from fellow developers on our Discord community.Ask the Community

 ```

-Instead of using just .underline to select the element, you would want to either specify the element type (h1 / p) or by using CSS tree-structural pseudo-classes like :last-of-type or :nth-child.
+Instead of using just .underline to select the element, you can use either specify the element type (h1 / p) or by using CSS tree-structural pseudo-classes like :last-of-type or :nth-child.

 p.underline scope selects the ‘first’ paragraph